SkySpiral7/Miscellaneous/src/README.md

 hand 3k1 the next slowest takes only 3 seconds).

 If all dice are kept a formula is used that is very fast but otherwise it must find every possible combination.
-At my college I asked the two teachers of Probability and Statistics (and the Computer Science teacher) and a month later they agreed that this problem would require far more knowledge and skill then they had.
+At my college I asked the two professors of Probability and Statistics (and the Computer Science professor) and a month later they agreed that this problem would require far more knowledge and skill then they had.
 In fact this problem might even be NP-Complete.
 If anyone is able to solve this problem I would greatly appreciate it.